6 min read

 Keep Yourself Accountable

-You hate to have to do this, but having your community hold you accountable is for the best.
+You hate to have to do this, but having your community hold you accountable is for the best and a great way to build trust in your government through citizen engagement.
 No one wants to admit that there's even the possibility that someone you work with might be stealing money, acting inappropriately, or misusing their power.
 Or if you are willing to admit it, you don't want your citizens to necessarily know about it...
 However, it goes back to honesty again.
 Having accountability practices in place will help the community trust that you have the right intentions.-

 Hold officials and employees accountable for their actions and decisions through disciplinary measures.